 After seeing the first design, the homeowners knew a few adjustments needed to be made.
 Jason created new designs based on their revisions, tailoring the design to exactly what the family wanted.
 In about one month, they had a final design they loved and ordered their cabinets.

 To start, they moved the microwave from the island to a more hidden spot next to the refrigerator.
 While tucking away the necessities, they added more decorative options, opting for glass door fronts and open shelving on either side of the range hood to create a focal point on the back wall.

-They also changed their cabinet choice from Austin cabinets with inset doors, to the versatile Rockford door in White and Harbor.
+They also changed their cabinet choice from Shaker Inset cabinets with inset doors, to the versatile Shaker door in White and Blue-Gray.
 The two styles have similarities like slab drawer fronts and recessed panel doors that fit into traditional or modern kitchens.

 They also slightly reduced the island size, allowing them to keep their dream feature without sacrificing the space they needed to move around and add a dining table.
 Reducing the island countertop size meant the legs were no longer needed to support its weight.
 However, the homeowners chose to keep them.

 “I like that they made the legs work as a decorative aspect even though they didn’t need them,” Jason shared.
 “I think it was a wise decision because they look great.”

 They kept the sink in the same spot, setting it in the island to face toward the light of the living room.
 On the opposite side of the island, they chose cabinets with roll-out trays to easily access items under the countertop overhang.

 Jason was impressed with the final photos, “They made a lot of great design choices after we did the layout.”

 Decorative details, like the cabinet hardware and range hood, help give the kitchen a charming cottage feel.
 They also opted for two different countertops after the final rendering, choosing butcher block along the walls and white for the island.